 COVID-19 case reported in East Lyme High School community

-Another member of the East Lyme High School community has tested positive for COVID-19.
+East Lyme — The superintendent notified families in the East Lyme High School community Friday that a person in the community had tested positive for COVID-19.

 Stories that may interest you

 Tuition to the eight Norwich Free Academy partner districts will increase by 3% in 2021-22, despite an 8.4% cut in expenses.

 The representatives answered a broad swath of questions and said they hoped to extend or expand the current power purchase agreement.